valanm22/documentation/learn/getting_started/filtering_and_sorting.md

 Meilisearch allows you to refine your search using filters.
 You can use any document fields for filtering by adding them to `filterableAttributes` as shown [above](#settings).

-Let's say you only want to view meteors that weigh less than 200g:
+Let's say you only want to view meteorites that weigh less than 200g:

 <CodeSamples id= "getting_started_filtering_md" />